SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Highlights from periyavAchchAn piLLai‘s introduction

-In sixth pAsuram – AzhwAr says “Contemplating on the path that leads to thirumalai is the good means”.
+In the sixth pAsuram – AzhwAr says “Contemplating on the path that leads to thirumalai is the good means”.

 See nanjIyar‘s introduction.